how to stop nose bleeds at night

 Prevent Exposure to Allergens

-Try to determine if you are exposing yourself to something you’re allergic to at night.
-If you sleep with a pet on the bed, their dander may aggravate the nose and cause epistaxis.
+If you sleep with a dog on the bed or a bird in your bedroom, their dander may aggravate the nose and cause epistaxis.
 Alternatively, your nose may react to the material of your pillow.

-It may not be something in your immediate environment causing the reaction.
 Ear, Nose & and Throat Journal conducted a study that confirmed air pollution could also cause nosebleeds.
-Consider using an air purifier or some plants to combat this.
+Consider adding some air-purifying plants to reduce the adverse effects.

 Avoid Touching Your Nose in Your Sleep